 InsureTech = Friction-Free + Liquid + RealTime

-- As an "Insured" person, I can imagine that the "risk level" assigned to me will be calculated in real time and will depend not only on my history but also from mine present behavior (driving too fast, not eating well, meeting high-risk people, smoking, staying in the wrong place at the wrong time, etc. ... for horror ...), and anticipated behavior (artificial intelligence is at stake here, which, for example, can increase my risk level because people with my behavior are thought to live too short) (although here I hope the system would increase my score just because I eat a carrot and I run a lot 😉
+- As an "Insured" person, I can imagine that the "risk level" assigned to me will be calculated in real time and will depend not only on my history but also from mine present behavior (driving too fast, not eating healthy, meeting high-risk people, smoking, being in the wrong place at the wrong time, etc ... horror ...) and anticipated behavior (artificial intelligence is at stake here, which, for example, can increase my risk level because people with my behavior are thought to live too short) (although here I hope the system would increase my score just because I eat a carrot and I run a lot 😉

 - As a result, what I did, what I do and what I plan to do (or what AI thinks I plan to do) will result in adjust my insurance fees in real time.